Sticky-T/for-the-greater-god-mc-mod/README.md

-Source code is in Master branch, and all releases are in the builds folder
+Source code is in Master branch, and all releases are in the builds folder (and no, I'm not going to include the partially finished versions or the non-major ones in the downloadables)

 ---------------
 Full desc below